joey-qytyku/OS-90-fixed/docs/Scheduler.md

 # System Entry Point

-To control access to real mode, `v86_lock` must be acquired.
-This prevents instances of Int16 from colliding with modifications to the INT chain.
-If `v86_lock` is acquired, then the last context was non-preemtible virtual 8086 mode.
-The act of entering virtual 8086 mode to do a supervisory service call merely requires disabling preemption.

 ## Low SysEntry Handler

 The trap frame is made to be identical for both protected mode and real mode.